What is ISO 13485:2016 Medical Devices?

 - ISO 31485:2016 does not include the requirements specific to other management systems such as environmental, occupational health and safety, or financial management.

-- Several jurisdictions have regulatory requirements for applying quality management systems by organizations with a variety of roles in the supply chain for medical devices.
+- Several jurisdictions have regulatory requirements for applying quality management systems by organizations with various roles in the supply chain for medical devices.

 - Consequently, ISO 13485 expects that the organization.